 GCC has a commitment to sustainability in many ways, including how our buildings perform.
 In September of 2008, the College installed a new high efficiency HVAC system at its Downtown Center location, resulting in an approximate 41% reduction in heating and cooling costs.
 Our new core is designed for day-lighting, infusing light and warmth into a space that is a community hub for the college.
 The new building automation systems allows us to schedule and manage the buildings energy systems in a more energy efficient way.
 A one thousand square foot greenhouse will become zero-net-energy with planned additional passive and active systems.

 Renewable energy generation

 The past six years have seen a dramatic increase in the amount of power generated on campus using renewable means.
 Six geo-thermal wells provide cooling to the core of the building.
 Pellet burners and solar thermal systems provide heat and hot water for the East building.
 Active solar thermal and passive solar energy systems provide heat for the greenhouse and a planned PV array will provide its electricity.
 Our 78KW system produces electricity equivalent to the use of 15-20 average homes.
-Learn more about the photovoltaic panels that help our students monitor solar energy supplied by the sun »
+Learn more about our photovoltaic panels »

 A 1/8th acre student designed permaculture garden connected to the greenhouse graces the south side of the main building.
 These integrated spaces along with a planned one acre Botanical/Geological/Permaculture garden enhance learning opportunities in plant and environmental science, energy efficiency and renewable energy, and inform the landscape and entrance to the south end of the building.
 The permaculture garden, including its organic annual vegetable plot, educates students about this growing sustainable agriculture practice and supplies food for the cafeteria and college based Food Pantry.
 A composting initiative is expanding and ultimately will amend on-campus garden soil.